alfredobs97/time_gem/IMPLEMENTATION.md

 - Created `lib/calendar_bloc/calendar_state.dart` with `sealed class`.
 - Created `lib/calendar_bloc/calendar_bloc.dart` with basic `CalendarBloc` implementation for Google Sign-In/Sign-Out.
 - Updated `CalendarBloc` to request calendar permissions.
+- Added `FetchCalendarEvents` event and `CalendarEventsLoaded` state.
+- Implemented logic to fetch calendar events from the Google Calendar API.
+- Updated `MainAppScreen` to display fetched events and trigger fetching.
+- Updated `CalendarIntegrationScreen` to handle sign-out navigation.

 **Learnings:**
 - The `sealed class` keyword in Dart 3.0 provides excellent type safety and exhaustiveness checking for BLoC events and states.
+- Using an extension on `GoogleSignIn` can simplify the process of getting an authenticated client for `googleapis`.

 **Surprises:**
 - None.